 Tips for saving money & the planet by creating less waste

 Reduce energy use: Summer in the central valley is HOT.
 Use fans instead of the air conditioner whenever possible, utilize window treatments to keep your home cool, and lower the temperature on your water heater over summer.
 Each of these will lower monthly electricity bills while also reducing the size of your family’s carbon footprint.
+Your home heating, appliances, electrical systems need to be up to date and not leeching energy, you can check to see if they can be fixed or replaced under your home warranty plan if they have broken down.
+Using companies such as First American Home Warranty may be beneficial in this regard.

 Get kids involved: Kids can save energy, too.
 Remind kids of all ages to turn off lights when they aren’t in use, as well as other electronics that get plugged into a wall outlet.